franciscojavierarceo/franciscojavierarceo.github.io/content/posts/binary-representation-of-positive-integers/binary-representation-of-positive-integers.md

 ---
-title: Binary Representation of Positive Intgers
+title: Binary Representation of Positive Integers
 description: A tutorial on converting numbers from decimal to binary...and back!
 date: 2022-04-02
 ---